tibo/XcodeServer/README.md

 Not really possible with Xcode Server itself.

-Maybe we should use the [Github status](https://developer.github.com/v3/repos/statuses/) from a post build script step.
+Maybe we should use the [GitHub status](https://developer.github.com/v3/repos/statuses/) from a post build script step.